uriegel/Gtk4DotNet/README.md

 # Gtk4DotNet
 .Net 6 bindings for GTK 4

-Gtk4DotNet uses a functional declaarative approach to GTK4 similar to REACT or Kotlin Compose:
+Gtk4DotNet uses a functional declarative approach to GTK4 similar to REACT or Kotlin Compose:

 ```
 return Application